nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

 ---
-title: "Using authenticated private registries"
+title: "Using authenticated private registries with the Porch function runner"
 type: docs
 weight: 4
 description: ""